primacydotco/Ylmish/README.md

 ['Incremental computation'](https://github.com/fsprojects/Fabulous/issues/258#issue-391515540) has already been used where people want to build apps that use immutable data structures but performantly update a mutable DOM.
 Part of this work has been to [efficiently](https://github.com/fsharp/fslang-suggestions/issues/768) diff two models.

-This led to [FSharp.Data.Adaptive](https://github.com/fsprojects/FSharp.Data.Adaptive), an fsharp implementation of incremental computing and our choice to bridge these two worlds.
+**Design**

+We bridge Elmish and Yjs through an intermediate, incremental model using [FSharp.Data.Adaptive](https://github.com/fsprojects/FSharp.Data.Adaptive) (an fsharp implementation of incremental computing) and [Adaptify](https://github.com/krauthaufen/Adaptify) (to incrementalize an existing Elmish model).

+Successive Elmish models are used to update the incremental model.
+The (calculated) changes to the incremental model are observed and (the deltas) are applied to the Yjs document.

 ```
-┌─Elmish─┐    ┌─Adaptive──────┐    ┌─Yjs───┐
+┌─Elmish─┐         ┌─Adaptive─────────┐         ┌─Yjs───┐
-│        │ -> │               │ -> │       │
+│        │ --[1]-> │                  │ --[2]-> │       │
-│ Model  │    │ AdaptiveModel │    │ Y.Doc │
+│ Model  │         │ IncrementalModel │         │ Y.Doc │
-│        │ <- │               | <- │       │
+│        │ <-[4]-- │                  | <-[3]-- │       │
-└────────┘    └───────────────┘    └───────┘
+└────────┘         └──────────────────┘         └───────┘
+App data                                    State data

+Using Ylmish.Program.withYlmish:
+[1] Successive Elmish models are used to update the incremental model.
+[2] Changes to the incremental model are observed and (the deltas) are applied to the Yjs document.
+[3] Changes to the Yjs document are observed and the deltas are applied to the incremental model
+[4] Changes to the incremental model are observed and a updated Elmish model is set for each.
 ```

 ### Schema and codec

 Our **app schema** describes the structure of our app data, that is, what is in memory while our app is running.
-Our **state schema** describes our state data, that is, what is persisted in browser storage and synchronized with peers via the app's companion.
+Our **state schema** describes the structure of our state data, that is, what is persisted in browser storage and synchronized with peers via the app's companion.

 Our state schema _must_ be decoupled from our app schema because: